-And the best part about it all is that you have the option to have your site backed up after any little change that you make.
+And the best part about it all is that you have the option to have your site backed up by any little change that you make.
 So literally, your site will be backed up in real time.

-Also you have the option for Vaultpress to do daily security scans on your blog, which is an added bonus, especially if you’re worried about hackers.
+Also, you have the option for Vaultpress to do daily security scans on your blog, which is an added bonus, especially if you’re worried about hackers.

 Plus, the best part about Vaultpress is that it’s actually created and run by the same folks who own Wordpress, Automattic.

 So they perfectly integrate with each other.
 It’s a match made in Heaven.

 For a complete listing of our the best-paid Wordpress backup plugins and services, check out this post.